damian-za/lpowers-typefi.github.io/c.md

 ## character styles
 A collection of character formatting attributes that can be applied to text.

+## CMS
+Stands for Content Management System.
+A CMS is a computer software used to manage the creation and modification of digital content.

 ## CSS
 Stands for Cascading Style Sheets.
 CSS describes how HTML elements are to be displayed.
 To learn more, see [CSS Introduction](https://www.w3schools.com/Css/css_intro.asp).